 Our Programs

 On the ground, we set up medical camps in selected community safe spaces- schools or medical centres.
-Here patients received a free private consultation with an Australian doctor (accompanied by a medical student and a Ugandan interpreter), local dentist or nutritionist.
-Any available tests that were required were run and any prescriptions written were filled on site, free of charge.
-If required, detailed referrals to specialists were written and explained to patients.
-As a second arm to our program, we also provide resources for a number of patients to undergo necessary surgery locally with surgeons and an anesthetist commissioned with our resources, free of charge to the patient.
+Here patients received a free private consultation with a Ugandan medical officer or an Australian doctor (accompanied by a medical student and a Ugandan interpreter), local dentist or nutritionist.
+Tests are run via the labs and prescriptions written and filled on site, free of charge.
+If required, detailed referrals to specialists are written and explained to patients.
+As a second arm to our program, we also provide resources for a number of patients to undergo necessary surgery locally with surgeons and an anaesthetist commissioned with our resources, free of charge to the patient.

 2023 Program